sonic-net/sonic-mgmt/tests/platform_tests/broadcom/files/README.md

 6. Run several times of confident level test, add newly found entries as step 3.
 Goal is to have at lest 3 confident level test succeeded.

-7. Run several times of basic level test, add newly found timeout/failed entries to 'timeout_bais' list.
+7. Run several times of basic level test, add newly found timeout/failed entries to 'timeout_basic' list.
 Goal is to have at least 10 basic level test succeeded.
+At this step, we don't really expect to see unsupported or slow injection.
+But if we do, add them accordingly.

 ## The script I used to run confident and basic level tests: